-The Advanced Technical Certificate may be taken upon completion of a degree in interior design.
-The Advanced Technical Certificate allows the interior design degree graduate to pursue additional interior design as well as academic course work toward the bachelor's degree required for title registration by the Texas Board of Architectural Examiners, 333 Guadalupe, Suite 350, Austin, TX 78701-3942, 512-305-8535.
+The Interior Design Professional advanced technical certificate may be taken upon completion of a degree in interior design.
+The advanced technical certificate allows interior design degree graduates to pursue additional interior design as well as academic course work toward the bachelor's degree required for title registration by the Texas Board of Architectural Examiners, 333 Guadalupe, Suite 350, Austin, TX 78701-3942, 512.305.8535.